Finding 2 — The midterm amplifier

 For Secretaries of State.
 The midterm electorate is substantially less representative of the citizen voting-age population than the presidential electorate.
 Youth voices reach policy primarily through cycles where the presidency is contested.

 For foundation officers.
-Cyclical GOTV that concentrates on presidential years misses where the gap is largest.
-Interventions with multi-cycle effects — policy reform, pre-registration, administrative improvements — do not collapse between cycles, and the midterm amplifier is where they show their value.
+Cyclical get-out-the-vote (GOTV) that concentrates on presidential years misses where the gap is largest.
+Interventions with multi-cycle effects — policy reform, pre-registration, administrative improvements — do not collapse between cycles, and the midterm amplifier is where they show their value.[13][14]
 See Recommendations.

 For the public.
-When the presidency isn't on the ballot, one in four Americans 65+ vote for every one American 18-29 who does.
+When the presidency isn't on the ballot, for about every three Americans 65+ who vote, only one American 18-29 does.
 Policy that flows from midterm electorates can reflect that imbalance.

 v_midterm_amplifier produces this same quantity from the state-year panel.